SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie started making her own pancakes.

-Rainbow started eating, she finished 3 of her pancakes by the time Pinkie sat down with her own stack, twice as high as Dash's own.
+Rainbow started eating, she finished three of her pancakes by the time Pinkie sat down with her own stack, twice as high as Dash's own.

-Rainbow finished her last one then said, "That was good, thank you for the breakfast."
+Rainbow finished her last one, then said, "That was good, thank you for the breakfast."

 "You're welcome," Pinkie said in between bites of her own pancakes.